 In 2013, Antofagasta Minerals, owned by the Luksic Group, signed a contract with Alto Maipo to acquire a 40 percent stake in the company and a guarantee that one of its mining complexes, Los Pelambres, would receive a substantial chunk of the energy from the project.

 “…[A]t the time, energy prices were higher in Chile than they are now and there weren’t than many new energy projects being built,” a spokesperson for Antofagasta Minerals told The Santiago Times.

-Then, OPIC agreed to loan $245 million USD; the Inter-American Development Bank and the World Bank’s International Finance Corporation would fund a combined $350 million USD.
+Soon after, OPIC agreed to loan $245 million USD; the Inter-American Development Bank and the World Bank’s International Finance Corporation followed with a combined $350 million USD.

 But investments in Chilean renewable projects turned out to be poorly timed.

 A flood of loans, including more than $600 million USD from OPIC for five solar projects in the north of Chile, helped drive down the price of energy at a time when the economy had been sluggish, considerably lessening the value of projects like Alto Maipo.
 In May, Reuters reported reported that the United States government was auditing OPIC’s nearly one-billion dollar Chilean energy portfolio to assess the bank’s loan approval process.

 “If we knew what was going to happen,” Professor Ronald Fischer explains, referring to the drop in energy prices, “Alto Maipo may have never been made.”